hitachi-vantara/hv-playbooks-dataprotection/README.md

 ## Software requirements
 Red Hat Ansible Core - 2.18, 2.19, or latest

-Python - 3.7 or higher with the package "boto3-1.40.38" and "botocore-1.40.38" in the Python library, so that S3 connections can happen
+Python - 3.7 or higher with the package.

 ## Supported operating systems
 Oracle Enterprise Linux 8.9 or higher